WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 Two Ravens

 …two ravens alighted on his shoulders, claws sinking through his coat into the flesh beneath.
-He seemed no more aware of them than Perrin had been of the hawk and the falcon, yet the defiance passed across his face, and then grim acceptance.Ravens generally always signify the Seanchan.
+He seemed no more aware of them than Perrin had been of the hawk and the falcon, yet defiance passed across his face, and then grim acceptance.Ravens generally always signify the Seanchan.
 Being tattooed with ravens on the shoulders means being property of the Imperial family.
 Now that Mat and Tuon have married, he is Prince of the Ravens, which he is not too keen about, since he dislikes nobles (Knife of Dreams, Prince of the Ravens).
 Mat struggled for quite a while against his fate to marry Tuon, but is accepting it and his newly acquired nobility.

--Lord Of Chaos, A Pile of Sand
+- Lord Of Chaos, A Pile of Sand

 A Face In Shadow